noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ### event design pattern
 	- events and event handling pattern to react to incidents that occur

-	- basic flow
-		- web page rendering architecture: fetch and load
+	- web page rendering architecture:
-			- browsers wait until they receive all of the resources associated with ap age
-			- once received,: parse -> process -> draw -> present -> loop continuously on incident occurrence
+		- parse -> process -> draw -> present -> loop continuously on incident occurrence
+		- ermits a page to be partially rendered even when the browser has not finished retrieving all resources
+	- pattern contract

-		- event driven, reflow based page rendering
+		- the name of the event
+		- the datastructure and key properties for a specific event type
+		- the javascript object which will 'emit' the event
+	- pattern implementation
+		- define a function (i.e. listener) which understands the pattern contract
+		- register the function (i.e. listener) on the javascript object which will emit the event

 ### event categories
 #### focus on these